 Refraining from activities which involve heavy activation of your rhomboids, in addition to icing and compressing the area can also help you to recover quickly, if the issue is not as serious.

-If you have tight rhomboids due to the stresses placed on this area from everyday activities, then there’s an amazing stretch you can do to alleviate the tension and tightness.
+If you have tight rhomboids due to the stresses placed on this area from everyday activities, there are some stretches you can do to alleviate tension and tightness.

-Now, because the rhomboids retract and depress the shoulder blades, you want to stretch the muscle in the opposite direction which involves protraction of the arms.
+Since the rhomboids retract and depress the shoulder blades, you'll want to stretch the muscle in the opposite direction which involves protraction of the arms.

 HOW TO STRETCH YOUR RHOMBOIDS

-- Grab onto the sides of the door jamb so that your hands are chest height.
+2. Cross your arms and grab onto the sides of the door frame so that your hands are chest height.

 SCAPULAR PROTRACTION STRETCH

-- Reach your arms straight out in front of you while standing straight.
+1. Reach your arms straight out in front of you while standing upright.

 Q: HOW DO I STRENGTHEN MY RHOMBOIDS?